Joseph Andriacchi: Chicago Outfit career

-The FBI considers Andriacchi a prime suspect in the 2006 disappearance and presumed murder of Anthony Zizzo, and offered a $10,000 reward in 2016 for information that helps to solve the crime.
+The FBI considers Andriacchi a prime suspect in the 2006 disappearance and presumed murder of Anthony Zizzo, and offered a $10,000 reward in 2016 for information that would help to solve the crime.

-Personal
+Personal life and death

-Andriacchi and his wife, Silvana Venditti-Andriacchi, live in River Forest, Illinois.
+Andriacchi was a cousin by marriage to Joey "The Clown" Lombardo.
+Andriacchi and his late wife, Silvana Venditti-Andriacchi, lived in River Forest, Illinois.
+He died in Elmwood Park, Illinois on August 10, 2024, at the age of 91.